Addition by Subtraction: Scoring Dividend Riskiness

 We believe this composite risk scoring approach will help tilt away from companies with lower profitability, and thus less capacity to grow their dividends in normal times and more likely to reduce their dividends when the economy slows down—just the time when investors often expect outperformance, not underperformance, from dividend strategies.

-Alejandro Saltiel joined WisdomTree as a Quantitative Research Analyst in May 2017.
-He is responsible for quantitative research on WisdomTree’s products and global equity markets.
+Alejandro Saltiel joined WisdomTree in May 2017 as part of the Quantitative Research team.
+Alejandro oversees the firm’s Equity indexes and actively managed ETFs.
+He is also involved in the design and analysis of new and existing strategies.
+Alejandro leads the quantitative analysis efforts across equities and alternatives and contributes to the firm’s website tools and model portfolio infrastructure.
 Prior to joining WisdomTree, Alejandro worked at HSBC Asset Management’s Mexico City office as Portfolio Manager for multi-asset mutual funds.
-He started his career working at a boutique hedge fund that specialized on trading options on sector-levered ETFs.
 Alejandro received his Master’s in Financial Engineering degree from Columbia University in 2017 and a Bachelor’s in Engineering degree from the Instituto Tecnológico Autónomo de México (ITAM) in 2010.
 He is a holder of the Chartered Financial Analyst designation.